Joseph Seed: Foundation of Eden's Gate

+In-game appearances

 At the beginning of the game, footage is leaked of Joseph gouging a man's eyes out after attempting to film proof of the cult's danger.
 This leads to Sheriff Whitehorse, his deputies, and U.S. Marshal Cameron Burke attempting to arrest Seed at his base of operations.
 When they confront Seed, the cult leader cooperates, but proclaims that "God will not let you take me."
 While attempting to take Seed away, the helicopter is attacked by various cultists, one of whom jumps into the propellers, causing it to crash and Seed to escape.
-Seed, interpreting the attempt at arrest as the first sign of the Collapse, takes all but a junior deputy (the player character), who manages to escape, and blocks off communication to the outside world.
+Seed, interpreting the attempt at arrest as the first sign of the Collapse, takes all but a junior deputy (the player character) and the marshal, who manage to escape, and block off communication to the outside world.

 Seed appears at one point throughout each region: in John's region, Joseph arrives while John is sadistically drowning the Deputy, chastising him for letting his sin get the better of him, believing the deputy is not above salvation, and leaving him in John's hands.
 In Faith's region, Joseph appears in a bliss-induced hallucination, attempting to justify his actions by pointing out the decaying state of the world, and claiming he was chosen by God.
 In Jacob's region, Joseph appears to a captured Deputy, and explains his backstory of killing his daughter, proclaiming that the deputy must make a similar sacrifice, as "the lord giveth and the lord taketh."
 After Jacob, John, and Faith are killed, Joseph has an emotional breakdown, and comes to the conclusion that God's plan is for his old family to die so that he may accept the Deputy and their friends as his own, and invites them back to his church for a final confrontation.
 At the church the game started in, Joseph reveals he has captured all the Deputy's allies, and brainwashed most of them, offering the deputy to leave with his friends should he never come back.